Maboroshy/Max-for-Live-Devices/LiveAPI to OSC/readme.md

 ## Observing
 With `Auto Add` enabled, any OSC message adds an observer for the address if it's observable.

 Observed addresses are saved within the Live set.
-Use `View` button to view and edit the saved observers.
-Press the `Reload` to apply changes.
+Use `View` button to view and edit the saved observers, press the `Reload` to apply changes.

 If you don't want to use `Auto Add` you can set observers manually.
 Add `/observe` to the address and send `1` argument to add and `0` argument to remove an observer.